-The radiator was designed to be printed on a Rogers (TM) Kappa438 substrate ($\varepsilon_r = 4.38$ and $\tan \delta = 0.005$) with a thickness of 1.5 mm.
-It is made up of two parts, a matching line and the Archimedean spiral itself.
-Both structures were implemented in a balanced transmission line, which consists of two strips printed on the opposite faces of the dielectric substrate.
+a balanced TL, which consists of two strips printed on the opposite faces of the dielectric substrate.
 For the design of the Archimedean spiral itself, we have to note that its radiation zone changes with frequency.
 Since we want to decrease the minimum operating frequency, we should prioritize the miniaturization in the outer section by adding more periods in the meandered lines.
-Taking this into consideration, we have divided the spiral into 5 zones and we have implemented meandered lines with different periods in each zone (N_I to N_V , given in Table I), as shown in Fig. 4.a.
+Taking this into consideration, we have divided the spiral into five zones and we have implemented meandered lines with different periods in each zone (N_I to N_V , given in Table I), as shown in Fig. 4(a).

-To obtain a $50-\Omega$ impedance, we have implemented a matching line within the very spiral, as in [18].
-The design of the matching line is shown in Fig. 4.b, and its parameters are given in Table I.
+To obtain a 50 Ω impedance, we have implemented a matching line within the very spiral, as in [18].
+The design of the matching line is shown in Fig. 4(b), and its parameters are given in Table I.